 Foundation / Corporation

-Massachusetts Institute of Technology (MIT) School of Engineering, The Lemelson Foundation
+Massachusetts Institute of Technology (MIT) School of Engineering and The Lemelson Foundation

 Grants of up to $10,000 to USA and territories STEM educators affiliated with high schools and nonprofit educational organizations to lead high school student teams in a hands-on STEM challenge.
-The initial application is due April 9, 2018.
-Students will invent technological solutions to real-world problems of their own choosing.
+Applicants must submit an initial application before advancing to the final application round.
+Funding is intended for materials, research, and learning experiences for students to invent technological solutions to real-world problems of their own choosing.

 Each InvenTeam creates an individual path due to project variation, but most experience the cycle through three phases: